QuantEcon/lecture-python-programming.myst/lectures/oop_intro.md

 In fact there are still more methods, as you can see if you execute `inspect(10, all=True)`.

 ## A Little Mystery

-In this lecture we claimed that Python is object oriented.
+In this lecture we claimed that Python is, at heart, an object oriented language.

 But here's an example that looks more procedural.